Steven-Grevera/ENC4265/manual.md

 *Figure 85: Image showing how the first map gimmick appears on the screen when the light is off in The Mausoleum Corridor.
 Image Taken By: Steven Grevera*

-The second gimmick occurs at the standard rate of obtaining Magamata and depending on your difficulty level.
-This gimmick is that when you pick up a Magamata, a woman’s head will spawn and shriek at you, causing a massive build up of insanity at a fast rate, as well as making noise for Apparitions to hear if any are nearby.
+The second gimmick occurs at the standard rate of obtaining Magamata and, depending on your difficulty level.
+This gimmick is that when you pick up a Magamata, a woman’s head will spawn and shriek at you, causing a massive build-up of insanity at a fast rate, as well as making noise for Apparitions to hear if any are nearby.
 Making it critical to factor all this in before picking one up.

 ![image](https://github.com/user-attachments/assets/b6348f24-23c1-4fd3-939f-cfe8db87290e)
-(Figure 86: Image showing how a woman's face and lower body appears to scream in The Mausoleum Corridor.
-Image Taken By: Steven Grevera)
+*Figure 86: Image showing how a woman's face and lower body appear to scream in The Mausoleum Corridor.
+Image Taken By: Steven Grevera*

 The final gimmick will appear like a generation bug in appearance, a sudden endless void drops at random points of the map will generate and if you fall down these, it is an instant death, resulting in a life lost or a game over if you are out of lives.